project-codeflare/codeflare-transfer-learning/README.md

 $ oc exec -it glue-cluster-head-cjgzk -- /bin/bash
 (base) 1000650000@glue-cluster-head-cjgzk:~/glue$ nohup ./glue_benchmark -b {bucket-name} -m roberta-base -t WNLI -M &
 ```
-This will run the GLUE benchmark, a set of downstream tasks on RoBERTa base model against the WNLI task with 10 different seeds, and save the model from seed with best score.
+This will run the GLUE benchmark, a set of downstream tasks on RoBERTa base model against the WNLI task with 10 different seeds, and save the model from the seed with best score.
+Before the compution starts, GLUE datasets and base model must be loaded into each worker node.
+Data loading is a two step process: first the S3 objects are pulled and cached locally in plasma, and then each worker pulls the data from plasma and unpacks it in its local filesystem.
+Additional processing with the same cluster will reuse the local data.

-9. Monitor the progress using `nohup.out`.
+9. Monitor progress using `nohup.out`.
 The evaluation results, along with the remote consoles in log.log files, will be in `/tmp/summary`.

 10. When finished, clean up the active resources in your project:
 ```